Site icon Circuit Ideas for You

 TransistorsBC5472

-In the above temperature indicator circuit with two LEDs, the green LED 1 is illuminated at lower temperatures, while the red LED 2 is activated at higher temperatures.
+The above temperature indicator circuit with two LED the green LED1 flashes at lower temperatures while the red LED 2 is activated at higher temperatures.

-The operational principle involves the use of a thermistor Th1 whose resistance varies with temperature.
+The working principle involves the use of a thermistor Th1 whose resistance varies with temperature.

-Conversely, as the temperature rises, the thermistors resistance decreases lowering the voltage at the base of T2.
+On the other hand as the temperature rises the thermistors resistance decreases lowering the voltage at the base of T2.

-To ensure LED 1 functions properly a series diode e.g.1N4007 can be added if the LEDs voltage drop is insufficient.
+To ensure LED1 functions properly a series diode e.g.1N4007 is added if the LEDs voltage drop is insufficient.

-The threshold temperature can be adjusted using potentiometer P1.
+The threshold temperature is adjusted using potentiometer P1.

-If the desired temperature cannot be achieved modifications to the values of P1 or R3 may be necessary.
+If the required temperature is not achieved adjust the values of P1 or R3.

 Formulas and Calculations:

-The equation provides a more precise way to calculate temperature based on resistance, the equation is:
+The following formulas provides a accurate way to calculate temperature based on resistance:

 1/T = A * ln(R) + B * ln(R)2 + C * ln(R)3 + D